thomasboyt/shootmania-server-script/README.md

 * More commands
 * Autoscramble/balance on map change
+* Way for plugins to hook into callbacks
 * Logging to a file(s)
 * Script for running as a background task
 * Allow admin commands to be run from console